msiemens/tinydb/README.rst

 `Upgrade Nodes <tinydb.readthedocs.org/en/v2.0/upgrade.html#upgrade-v2-0>`_

-**Warning**: TinyDB changed the way data is stored.
+**Warning:** TinyDB changed the way data is stored.
 You may need to migrate your databases to the new scheme.
 Check out the `Upgrade Nodes <tinydb.readthedocs.org/en/v2.0/upgrade.html#upgrade-v2-0>`_ for details.